 There are so many ways you can entertain yourself without shelling out so much money.
 Want to hang out with friends?
 Invite them for a potluck.
 Want to travel to a specific destination?
-Travel on the non-peak season (click here to learn how to travel for free).
+Travel on the non-peak season.

 Slashing these expenses can be temporary.
 Once you've saved enough money, you can always go back and splurge on your wants.
 Or you can splurge on those fun stuff from time to time to give yourself a budget break.

 There's a point that no matter how much you squeeze your budget that you can't simply save even a few dollars.
-That happens when your income just doesn't cut it.
+That happens when your income just doesn't do it.

 So, what do you do?
 When this situation happens to you, it's time to increase your income.
-Here are several side hustles to earn money on the side:
+Here are several hustles to earn some on the side:

-There's no better way to earn extra money than to get a job or just a part-time job to supplement your current income.
+There's no better way to earn money and make a living than to get a job or just a part-time job to supplement your current income.